-An option is a form of stopping rule: you buy the option to do X in the future at a price - for instance you buy the right to buy a stock at a specified future "strike price".
+An option is a right to do something: you pay today for right to, say to buy a stock at a specified future "strike price".
 If stock price rises you buy at given price and sell and make profit.
-If stock price falls you do not buy.
+If price falls you do not buy.
 The price of the option must be less than buying today.
 It allows you to buy or not when you have more information.